top of page

 Bauddhājñānaṁ dehaprāṇādāvātmamānitvam||50||

-Bauddhājñāna (bauddha-ajñānam) (is) to consider (mānitvam) that physical body, vital energy, etc. (deha-prāṇa-ādau) are oneself (ātma).
+Bauddhājñāna (bauddha-ajñānam) (is) considering (mānitvam) the physical body, vital energy, etc. (deha-prāṇa-ādau) to be oneself (ātma).

-50. Bauddhājñāna is considering the physical body, vital energy, etc., as one and the same.
+50. Bauddhājñāna is considering the physical body, vital energy, etc. to be oneself.

 Bauddhājñānocchedastu na paryāptaḥ pauruṣājñānasañjñasya dvitīyājñānaprakārasya sannidherhetoḥ||51||

-But (your) removal (ucchedaḥ) of bauddhājñāna (bauddha-ajñāna) is not (na) sufficient (paryāptaḥ), because of (hetoḥ) the presence (sannidheḥ) of the second type of ignorance (dvitīya-ajñāna-prakārasya) called (sañjñasya) pauruṣājñāna or ignorance about the Self (pauruṣa-ajñāna).
+But (tu) the removal (ucchedaḥ) of bauddhājñāna (bauddha-ajñāna) is not (na) enough (paryāptaḥ), because of (hetoḥ) the presence (sannidheḥ) of the second type of ignorance (dvitīya-ajñāna-prakārasya) called (sañjñasya) pauruṣājñāna or ignorance about the Self (pauruṣa-ajñāna).

-51. But the removal of bauddhājñāna is not sufficient, because of the presence of the second type of ignorance called pauruṣājñāna or ignorance about the Self.
+51. But the removal of bauddhājñāna is not enough, because of the presence of the second type of ignorance called pauruṣājñāna or ignorance about the Self.

 Pauruṣājñānamātmani baddhajanātmakanaramānitvam||52||

-Pauruṣājñāna (pauruṣa-ajñānam) (is) considering (mānitvam) that the Self – oneself – (ātmani) is a limited individual (nara), that is, a person in bondage (baddha-jana-ātmaka).
+Pauruṣājñāna (pauruṣa-ajñānam) (is) considering (mānitvam) the Self -oneself- (ātmani) to be a limited individual (nara), i.e. a person in bondage (baddha-jana-ātmaka).

-52. Pauruṣājñāna is considering the Self to be a limited individual, that is, a person in bondage.
+52. Pauruṣājñāna is considering the Self to be a limited individual, i.e. a person in bondage.

 Pauruṣājñānaṁ mānuṣaguruṇā vā śivenaiva vā kṛtāddīkṣāyā ucchinnam||53||

-53. Pauruṣājñāna is removed by initiation performed by the human Guru or by Śiva Himself.
+53. Pauruṣājñāna is removed by initiation carried out by the human Guru or by Śiva Himself.

-Pauruṣājñāna is taken away by the initiation performed by the human Guru (the Guru endowed with a gross body) or by Śiva Himself, that is, by the Great Lord Himself.
-At the right time, by initiation characterized by the dissolution of all thoughts, the human Guru—who is the personification of the Supreme Lord—or even directly the Great Śiva Himself, reveals the Truth to the disciple.
-In short, although the essential nature of the disciple appeared as a variety of subjects and objects, still Paramaśiva now clearly shows the disciple that his essential nature is completely non-dual, that it is One and not multiple.
-Simplified for those whose intellects are weak: Paramaśiva makes the disciple aware of the oneness between the two: the oneness of Paramaśiva and disciple, verily.
+Pauruṣājñāna is removed by initiation performed by the human Guru —by the Guru endowed with a gross body or by Śiva Himself, i.e. by the Great Lord in person.
+At the right moment, by initiation characterized by dissolution of all the thoughts, the human Guru —who is the personification of the Supreme Lord— or even directly the Great Śiva Himself reveals the Truth to the disciple, i.e. though the essential nature of the disciple appeared as a variety of subjects and objects, even so it is now clearly shown by Paramaśiva as completely non-dual -as 'one' and not multiple- to him -to the disciple-; or else, simplified for those whose intellects are weak, Paramaśiva makes the disciple aware of the unity of both of them -of the unity of Paramaśiva and disciple- indeed.

 बौद्धाज्ञानं शिवशास्त्राध्ययनत उच्छिन्नं न चान्यथा॥५४॥